gauri-sharmaa/gauri-sharmaa/README.md

 ## Hi there 👋

 Hi there!
-I'm an undergraduate student studying Computer Science at Georgia Tech, excitedly looking for internship opportunities for summer 2025.
+I'm an undergraduate student studying Computer Science at Georgia Tech.
 I'm proficient in Python and Java, and I love bringing ideas to life through web development.

-My past research involved audio-textual sentiment analysis, and was featured AP MENA Research Forum in Dubai.
-Currently, I'm diving into hackathons and sharpening my skills in financial literacy and algorithmic trading.
-I also work with GT's Social Dynamics and Wellbeing Lab (SocWeb - a lab associated with Interactive Computing at Georgia Tech) as a Research Assistant and GT's Financial Services Innovation Lab (FSIL) as a VIP Researcher!
+I currently work with GT's Social Dynamics and Wellbeing Lab (SocWeb - a lab associated with Interactive Computing at Georgia Tech) as a Research Assistant and GT's Financial Services Innovation Lab (FSIL) as a VIP Researcher!
+I contribute to opensource including Kubestellar, a Cloud Native Computing Foundation (CNCF) sandbox project that simplifies multi-cluster Kubernetes deployments and.
+I've been greatful to be selected as a Fusen Fellow for summer 2025, and am currently researching agentic cybersecurity as well as developing with MIT NANDA's web of agents @ MIT Media Lab.
+I also have a deep interest in AI and LLM safety, especially in the context of developing agentic architectures and protocols.

-My current projects include exploring solutions for online harassment using Large Language Models (LLMs) at SocWeb and developing robust benchmarks for financially and professionally structured texts at FSIL.

 I'm passionate about creative, out-of-the-box thinking and deeply fascinated by the intricacies of human learning systems.
 This complexity continually motivates me to learn, grow, and contribute to shaping the next big idea!